nicmr/rustis100/README.md

 # Rustis-100

-A TIS-100 parses and emulator written in rust.
+A TIS-100 parser and emulator written in rust.

 TIS-100 is a fictive highly parallel computer architecture and instruction set by Zachtronics, LLC, featured in their identically titled game.
 If this project sparks your interest, please [consider buying the game](https://www.gog.com/game/tis100).